sgraham/libqbe/README.md

 }
 ```

-For a slightly more involved example, see `hello.c`.
+For a slightly more involved example, see the examples in  `hello.c` and
+`more.c`.

 ## TODO

-- protos for all normal instrs
-- jmp/jnz
 - type_start/type_end
+- probably get rid of callv and write N versions for checking type vs. ref
 - lq_data_ref (with offset)
 - debug info
+- hlt
 - unions
+- thread/tls
 - opaque types
 - github workflow to check various compilers, and build a 'release'